What is an Analyst Relations programme?

 Tiering is the process is of arranging analysts by relevance, based on your requirements.

-Why should I outsource AR to Kea Company (instead of my PR or intern dealing with it)?
+Why should I outsource AR (instead of letting my PR or intern dealing with it)?

-We own influence.
-With over 75 years of combined Analyst Relations knowledge, our team consists of some of the founders of the Analyst Relations profession.
-Like no other, we understand that Analyst Relations is a full-time profession rather than just an add-on.
+Influencers own influence.
+With years of combined analyst relations knowledge, you can make more progress faster.
+At CCgroup, for example, our team has dozens of years of AR experience.
+Like few others, we understand that Analyst Relations is a full-time profession rather than just an add-on.